Disability Drives Innovation: Now Employers Need to Act on It

 The Innovators May Have Disabilities

 Just as a company can embrace disabilities as an opportunity to create a more inclusive product that happens to work better for everyone, it is morally imperative that members of all levels of leadership, hiring managers and recruiters rethink or expand their definitions of who has the capacity to innovate.
 According to the Bureau of Labor Statistics, 17.9% of people with disabilities were employed in 2020, down from 19.3% in 2019 and compared to 61.3% of people without disabilities.
 These numbers are an outrage, they fill me with grief, but unfortunately they don’t surprise me.
-As employers grapple with the fallout from The Great Resignation, scrambling to fill positions they might think people with disabilities don’t have the capacities to fill, we can all begin to realize that not only will companies have to innovate products and processes to stay afloat in turbulent seas, but they can also look to people with disabilities as being at the forefront of their need to innovate.
+As employers grapple with the fallout from The Great Resignation, scrambling to fill positions they might believe people with disabilities aren’t capable of filling, we can all begin to realize that not only will companies have to innovate products and processes to stay afloat in turbulent seas, but they can also look to people with disabilities as being at the forefront of their need to innovate.
 Many of these people have had to adapt some or many aspects of life to make it work for them and for everyone else.
 It’s time that employers look to them for important ideas and suggestions that can ultimately make society more inclusive.

 Kristen Witucki, is a Tamman partner and contributor.
 A published author and educator, she brings her lived experience and perspective to the Tamman Team